KateBu/bot-1.3/README.md

 - Structs module - Environment data type consists of Config, Logger, it also contains default number of repetitions and help message (the message that a user gets when sends /help command).
 - Functions module - contains some getters wrapped in ReaderT monad, and updateConfig and eSetOffset functions.
 - SetEnvironment module - contains functions to build enviroment based on information in .config file.
-- Internals module - a super module that exports functions, constructors etc.
+- Exports module - a super module that exports functions, constructors etc.

 <p> The <b>Logger</b> folder contains the following modules: there are data structures in Structs module, functions for creating Logger and making LogMessage in Functions module.
-Internals module exports functions, constructors etc.
+Exports module exports functions, constructors etc.

 #### Exceptions
 <p> Exceptions folder contains the following modules: </p>

 - Structs module - contains BotException data type and instances
 - Functions module - contians throw exception functions and handlers
-- Internals module - a super module that exports functions, constructors etc.
+- Exports module - a super module that exports functions, constructors etc.

 #### Logic
 <p> Logic folder contains the following modules: </p>